Chris Taylor Player Props: Dodgers vs. Reds

 Chris Taylor At The Plate

-- Taylor has six doubles, a triple, nine home runs and 11 walks while batting .209.
+- Taylor is hitting .203 with six doubles, a triple, nine home runs and 11 walks.

-- In 45.7% of his games this season (21 of 46), Taylor has picked up at least one hit, and in five of those games (10.9%) he recorded more than one.
+- Looking at the 47 games he has played this year, he's hit a home run in eight of them (17.0%), and in 5.9% of his trips to the plate.

-- In 17.4% of his games this season, he has gone deep, and 6.1% of his trips to the plate.
+- Taylor has had at least one RBI in 29.8% of his games this year (14 of 47), with two or more RBI six times (12.8%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.